jbcodeforce/jbcodeforce.github.io/docs/java/FAQ.md

     .body(jsonb.toJson(order)).post(url).then();
 ```

+### Data server with socket

+The code read data from a csv file, listen socket connection, and once connected sends record line by line.
+See [the class as example](https://github.com/jbcodeforce/flink-studies/) in flink project.

 ### Kafka stream and json-b serdes

 How to use a pojo as value in the stream? use the io.quarkus.kafka.client.serialization.JsonbSerde class.